-This guide will define some of the new functionality you'll see in the enhanced data entry experience.
 For additional guidance on current Fulfillment functionality, check out our existing help center articles.

-Auto Fill vs User Entry
+Auto Fill vs. User Entry

 When creating a return document, you will be asked to choose between Auto Fill (previously Quick Entry) and User Entry (previously Full Form Entry).

 Selecting Auto Fill instructs Fulfillment to automatically complete item details using default assumptions.
-This option is recommended because it minimizes the need for manual data entry
+This option is recommended because it minimizes the need for manual data entry.

 For Invoices and Order Acknowledgements, Auto Fill will automatically populate all item details—including quantities—from the original Order.
 If you are not acknowledging or invoicing the order in full, be sure to update any remaining details before sending.